 The program’s climate core curriculum centers on scientific understanding of climate, advanced quantitative methods, mitigation pathways, adaptation strategies and policies, justice frameworks, and societal impacts.
 These foundational courses provide students with essential tools to collaborate on, design, and communicate pathways for societies to reduce and adapt to the many facets of climate change.
 Below are short descriptions of each core course.

-Quantitative Models for Climate Applications provides the quantitative skills needed for analyses of climate datasets and evidence-based decision-making under uncertain climate conditions.
+Quantitative Methods for Climate Applications provides the quantitative skills needed for analyses of climate datasets and evidence-based decision-making under uncertain climate conditions.
 The class covers basic statistics and probability theory and an introduction to more complicated subjects like extreme value theory, multiple regression, and geospatial analyses.
 The lab component serves to provide hands-on experience working with climate datasets and skills applications, including the use of the R-programming language.

 Dynamics of Climate Variability and Change provides an in-depth study of how climate science links to societal impacts, with a focus on understanding the physical mechanisms that govern the climate system.
 Students will learn to interpret climate forecasts, understand the uncertainties involved, and critically assess the suitability of different types of climate information for societal questions.
 The course also emphasizes the importance of communication, teaching students to clearly articulate climate-related issues to a variety of audiences.
 By the end of the course, students will be able to engage fluently in discussions about climate variability, change, and their societal implications.